anamaria1-png/IntroductionToRobotics/README.md

 In this repo we will be posting our robotics homework, with code and videos of or work.

 ## Homework 2

-Use a separate potentiometer for controlling each color of the RGB LED: Red, Green, and Blue.
-This control must leverage digital electronics.
-Specifically, you need to read the potentiometer’s value with Arduino and then write a mapped value to the LED pins.
+We will use distinct potentiometers to individually manage the Red, Green, and Blue aspects of the RGB LED.
+This control system should utilize digital electronics, involving the Arduino to acquire potentiometer readings and subsequently assign mapped values to the corresponding LED pins.

+WHAT WILL WE NEED?
+ 1. 1 RGB LED
+ 2. 3 Potentiometer
+ 3.Resistors and wires

 ## Homework 3